TypeStrong/grunt-ts/README.md

  - it simply uses tsc on the commandline.
  - Super short and clear typescript code.

+Check out the complete code: https://github.com/basarat/grunt-ts/blob/master/tasks/ts.ts

 Compiles all files.
 Stops on a compilation error reporting it on the console.
-Makes for easier reading.
+Makes for easier view.

 ## Documentation
 You'll need to install `grunt-ts` first: